 1. Prepare your supplies.
 Sterilize the kitten-sized baby bottles and nipples in a boiling water bath for about 5 minutes.
 Cool before using.
 Place a large towel, a rough-textured washcloth and a bowl of warm water on a table next to a comfortable chair.

-2. Fill bottle with desired amount of commercial kitten milk replacement such as KMR and a pinch of plain yogurt (for every feeding) which will help the kitty's digestion.
+2. Fill bottle with desired amount of commercial kitten milk replacement such as KMR and a 1/4 tsp of plain yogurt (for every feeding) which will help the kitty's digestion.
 There are several good milk replacers on the market, available in liquid or powder form.
 The ready-mix liquid is more convenient.
 Be sure the product is engineered for kittens and that it is fresh (some have a short shelf-life).
 Milk replacers can be found in any pet supplies store, most veterinary clinics, and even in some variety stores.

 DO NOT USE COW MILK!Never feed a kitten cow's milk or human baby formula as this causes stomach upset and severe diarrhea.
 If a kitten is already dehydrated, this could prove fatal.
 This includes condensed/evaporated canned cow's milk!